 When my HP Pavillion Notebook outlived its usefulness, I replaced it with a MacBook Air, and I discovered that the Preview application (for viewing downloaded images) has nice editing capabilities, including cropping and adding text—perfect for creating memes.

 Around this time, I realized I really liked some of the comments I made on other people’s tweets—they were well-crafted little sayings in their own rights.
 So I created a Word document titled “Make a Meme out of This,” and I started saving my favorite comments in that file.

 - Come up with a saying you want to illustrate.
 You can use your own words or a quote (if you use a quote, you must credit the author).

 - Take or locate a digital photo which goes well with the words.
 (See Good Sources for Free Images.)
 Save it on your computer in a special folder (I call mine “Photos for Memes”)—give the photo a name that will help you identify it (like “Dock”).

 - Click on the photo in the folder.
 It should pop up in Preview.

 - See the little toolbox icon next to the Search window?
+(Or it may look like a pen point.)
 Click on that.
 The toolbox menu will appear.